georgekav1/NHL_Fantasy-2.0/README.md

-# NHL Fantasy
+# Hockey Heroes

-Welcome to NHL Fantasy!
+Welcome to Hockey Heroes!
 This project is a Top Trumps-style game that allows users to create and manage their fantasy NHL teams, track player statistics, and make decisions based on real-time data analysis of NHL players' stats.

 ---